papers-we-love/san-diego/code-of-conduct.md

 What it means
 -------------

-Papers We Love is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+Papers We Love is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, religion, or age.
 We do not tolerate harassment of meet-up participants in any form.

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate for any meet-up, including talks.